PeterEB/coap-node/README.md

 // if you like to keep your 'sensorValue' updated, you have to poll 'gpio0' regularly
 // and write the latest read value to the Resource.
 ```

+If your Resource is a primitive value, it will be inherently readable and writable.

 <a name="Resource_readable"></a>
 ### (2) Initialize a Resource with read method